renuo/hotsheet/README.md

 You can configure which models ('sheets') this gem should manage, and specify which database columns should be editable or viewable in the spreadsheet.
-This can be done by editing the [config/initializers/hotsheet.rb](https://github.com/renuo/hotsheet/blob/main/lib/generators/templates/hotsheet.rb) file created by the install command.
+This can be done by editing the [config/initializers/hotsheet.rb](https://github.com/renuo/hotsheet/blob/main/lib/generators/templates/hotsheet.rb) file created by the install command:

 ```rb
 Hotsheet.configure do